Robustness Assessment of Assemblies in Frictional Contact: Introduction

+This work contributes a novel method for evaluating the \textit{robustness} of rigid object assemblies, that is, their capacity to withstand external forces without moving, as pictured in \cref{fig:frontpage}.
+We also describe how our method can be useful in industrial object handling applications, with experimental results demonstrating its practical effectiveness.
 Due to the interplay of objects in contact, assessing the robustness of an assembly is complex and depends on the shapes, inertial parameters, frictional properties, and poses of all objects.
 Although heuristic methods can suffice in select applications \cite{wang_2019_stable, wang_2010_heuristics}, a more general approach is needed to enable robots to handle diverse objects in a wide variety of scenarios.
-Previous efforts have resorted to computationally expensive methods, like dynamics simulations, to assess the robustness of assemblies \cite{lee_2023_object, chen_2021_planning, saxena_2023_planning}.
-In contrast, this work proposes algorithms that offer a compromise between heuristic methods and dynamics simulations, producing an accurate solution that can be used on any rigid object assembly.
+Previous efforts have resorted to computationally expensive methods, such as dynamics simulations, to assess the robustness of assemblies \cite{lee_2023_object, chen_2021_planning, saxena_2023_planning}.
+In contrast, this work proposes a method to compute an accurate solution for any rigid object assembly much more quickly than existing approaches.
+Given the poses, inertial parameters, and friction coefficients of known objects in an assembly, our algorithm can assess the maximum force that can be sustained by the assembly before becoming unstable.
+We validate our method against manually computed theoretical solutions and benchmark it against simulation-based and optimization-based approaches in terms of execution time and accuracy.
+We believe that our solution to the aforementioned problem can provide a foundation for autonomous decision-making when interacting with objects in frictional contact.

+To highlight potential applications of our method, we present three key use cases (two of which are illustrated in \cref{fig:applications}): stable object placement planning, safe assembly transportation, and disassembly planning.
+In the first application, we show that an existing stable object placement planner \cite{nadeau_planning_2024} can produce better placements when relying on our proposed method.
+In the second application, we demonstrate how our method can be used to determine the acceleration that a mobile manipulator should not exceed when transporting an assembly of objects.
+Finally, we also expose how our method can be used to define disassembly sequences, enabling a robot manipulator to remove objects from an assembly without destabilizing it.
+Overall, our proposed method aims at improving the autonomy of mobile manipulators in industrial object handling tasks involving disassembling, transporting, and placing objects safely.